Appnroll/aws-ec2-instances/README.md

 ```

 4) Bonus step!
 If all works fine you can repeat with multiple environments.

+expect it to open a csv file with all the instances recorded to the database
+with the default program.

 ```shell
 zsh run_script_for_multiple_profiles.zsh
 ```
+you can rerun this script for all future for updates

 ## Troubleshooting